Troubleshoot allocation failures when you create or resize VMs in Azure

 Error message: "Allocation failed.
-If you are trying to add a new VM to a Virtual Machine Scale Set with a single placement group or update/resize an existing VM in a Virtual Machine Scale Set with a single placement group, please note that such allocation is scoped to a single cluster, and it is possible that the cluster is out of capacity.
+If you are trying to add a new VM to a Virtual Machine Scale Set with a single placement group or update/resize an existing VM in a Virtual Machine Scale Set with a single placement group, please note that such allocation might be scoped to a single cluster, and it is possible that the cluster is out of capacity.
 Please read more about improving likelihood of allocation success at http://aka.ms/allocation-guidance."

 This article explains the causes of some of the common allocation failures and suggests possible remedies.

 If your Azure issue is not addressed in this article, visit the Azure forums on Q&A and Stack Overflow.
 You can post your issue on these forums or to @AzureSupport on Twitter.
 Also, you can file an Azure support request by selecting Get support on the Azure support site.

 Until your preferred VM type is available in your preferred region, we advise customers who encounter deployment issues to consider the guidance in the following table as a temporary workaround.

 Identify the scenario that best matches your case, and then retry the allocation request by using the corresponding suggested workaround to increase the likelihood of allocation success.
 Alternatively, you can always retry later.
 This is because enough resources may have been freed in the cluster, region, or zone to accommodate your request.

 Resize a VM or add VMs to an existing availability set

 A request to resize a VM or add a VM to an existing availability set must be tried at the original cluster that hosts the existing availability set.
 The requested VM size is supported by the cluster, but the cluster may not currently have sufficient capacity.